AI-secure/G-PATE/README.md

 python main.py --checkpoint_dir [checkpoint_dir] --dataset [dataset_name] --train
 ```

-Example of one of our best command on MNIST:
+Example of one of our best commands on MNIST:

 Given eps=1,
 ```shell script